Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 3. Positive reminiscence

 Another positive psychology exercise is positive reminiscence.
-Positive reminiscence is an exercise in which employees focus on experiences to give them an ability to acknowledge, appreciate and enhance the positive elements of it.
+Positive reminiscence is an exercise in which employees focus on experiences to give them the ability to acknowledge, appreciate and enhance the positive elements of it.
 Doing so can help them endure negative experiences more easily.

 To help employees perform this exercise, a practitioner will ask everyone to think about an event from the past that evokes positive emotions.
-The practitioner will then ask them to visualise it and remember as much as possible about it, focussing on the positive feelings and trying to relive the event.
+The practitioner will then ask them to visualise it and remember as much as possible about it, focusing on the positive feelings and trying to relive the event.

 4. The self-compassion pause